Too many couples suffer secretly from chronic negativity and emotional distance.

 My clients learn reliable tools that avoid communication breakdowns, repair painful interactions, and create fulfilling connection.

 The skills I teach help people overcome barriers that keep them from communicating effectively and truly connecting.
 The work offers powerful relationship healing and skills for reaching each other and being heard and seen in a whole new way.
-This opens the door to deeply fulfilling partnership.
+This opens the door to personal peace and deeply fulfilling partnership.

 Since 2001, Yaj has been helping couples and individuals in her private practice.
 Her approach gives clients real life skills for having healthy and gratifying relationships.